lukemorgan9/Cyclistic-Case-Study/README.md

  - Offer off-peak only memberships for those who don't take trips at busy hours.

 2. **Advertise the cost benefits of membership for longer journeys**:
- -  Casual users, who are on average taking longer journeys, should be made aware of
+ -  Casual users, who are on average taking longer journeys, should be made aware of the savings they would make on such journeys if they became members.
 3. **Advertise memberships at tourist sites**:
  - Target casual users with advertisements located where they are riding to and from, especially during the summer when the bikeshare service is most popular.
  - Encourage users to consider using Cyclistic for their morning commute.